-- The sending system identifies and restricts messages that are not transmittable (e.g., incorrect data type). - The user is notified if what he or she is typing exceeds the maximum size for either the storage location or the system-to-system interface. - The organization has a process for managing and minimizing known risks associated with interface problems, such as two systems with different field size limits.
+- Testing includes examples where the sending system would be expected to identify and restrict messages that are not transmittable (e.g., incorrect data type). - The user is notified if what he or she is typing exceeds the maximum size for either the storage location or the system-to-system interface.37 Simply preventing the user from entering more text without any notification or explanation is not considered adequate. - The organization has a process for managing and minimizing known risks associated with interface problems, such as two systems with different field size limits.
 The system with the smaller limit can cause data to be truncated unless the risk is addressed properly.

-Phase 3 -Monitoring Safety
+Domain 3 - Monitoring Safety

-The organization monitors the performance and use of system interfaces regularly, including monitoring the interface error log and the volume of transactions over the interface.
-24 HIPAA
+The organization monitors the performance and use of system interfaces regularly, including monitoring the interface error log and the volume of transactions over the interface.38 Checklist

 System-to-system interfaces are complex and many of their actions are not directly visible.
-Extensive system monitoring is required to help identify and track hidden errors before they affect patients.
+Extensive system monitoring is required to help identify and track hidden errors before they affect patients.39